wazzlecoin/wazzle/README.md

 License
 -------

-iBTC Core is released under the terms of the MIT license.
+WAZ Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process
 -------------------

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/NullFunctor/iBTC/tags) are created regularly to indicate new official, stable release versions of iBTC Core.
+[Tags](https://github.com/WizzleCoin/WAZ/tags) are created regularly to indicate new official, stable release versions of WAZ Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md) and useful hints for developers can be found in [doc/developer-notes.md](doc/developer-notes.md).